apoishi/pixels-art/README.md

 - Checks if only one color from the color palette has the `selected` class at a time

-- Checks that pixels inside the frame don't have the `selected` class when clicked
+- Checks that pixels inside the board don't have the `selected` class when clicked

-### 8 - Clicking on a pixel within the frame after selecting a color from the palette causes the pixel to be filled with the selected color.
+### 8 - Clicking on a pixel within the board after selecting a color from the palette causes the pixel to be filled with the selected color.

 **What will be verified:**